-“I enjoyed reading your article on sleeping in your office for two weeks.
+“I enjoyed reading your article about sleeping in your office for two weeks.
 Would you do it again?
 I also reviewed your website and saw that you are trying to innovate the legal industry?
 My guess is that you need money, people, and time.
 I don’t have money to invest, but I am a person and I have time!

 I believe I could help you build out your CRM system.
 What system are you currently using?
 My favorite CRM system is Clio Grow.
-It would be great to meet you sometime so I could explain the benefits and cons of each system.
+It would be great to meet you some time so I could explain the benefits and cons of each system.
 I’ve been building CRM systems for companies like ABC for 10 years.
 I would like to send you some statistics that show the results that ABC achieved.”

 It’s a great message because: